Stift: Ecclesiastical endowment

-Some Stifte survived and form still the endowments of modern mostly Catholic monasteries, then often called "Stift X", such as Stift Melk.
+Some Stifte survived and still form the endowments of modern mostly Catholic monasteries, then often called "Stift X", such as Stift Melk.
 Stift is often used – pars pro toto – as a synonym for an endowed monastery.
 If the Stift endowment belongs to a collegiate church it is sometimes called Kollegiatsstift.
 If the Stift as a fund served or serves to maintain the specific college of a cathedral (a so-called cathedral chapter) then the Stift is often called das Domstift (i.e. 'cathedral donation [fund]').
 However, since Dom (like the Italian Duomo) is in German an expression for churches with a college, thus actual cathedrals and collegiate churches alike, Domstifte also existed with collegiate churches not being cathedrals, like with the Supreme Parish and Collegiate Church in Berlin, now often translated as Berlin Cathedral, though it never was the seat of a bishop, but endowed with a Domstift (in German Dom, as the Italian Duomo, is the main church of a town or a city, not always a Cathedral).